Brookdale Senior Living Ratings & Violations

 Illinois Nursing Home Lawsuit Brought in DuPage County

-This dispute is another example of apparent abuse and neglect at a Brookdale location (Lisle).
-The resident involved was in her middle eighties at the time of the events in question.
-She had dementia and was at risk for falls.
-Yet, defendants allegedly did not take steps to draft procedures to prevent her from falling.
-Also, she actually did fall on a number of occasions.
-She broke her neck during one of the accidents.
-The lawsuit describes this injury as the cause of her decline in health and subsequent death.
-She was survived by her children-two of them.
-The lawsuit asks for damages related to this supposed deficient care.
+This dispute is another example of apparent elder abuse and neglect at a Cook County Brookdale senior living communities (Lisle).
+The resident in her middle eighties had dementia and was at risk for falls.
+Yet, defendants (Brookdale Plaza Lisle) allegedly did not take steps to draft procedures to prevent her from falling.
+As a result, she fell on several occasions.
+In one accident, the resident broke her neck.

 The lawsuit claims that the woman's injuries caused a decline in her health that led to her subsequent death.
 Two of the woman's children survived her and filed a lawsuit asking for damages related to the deficient care provided her in the nursing facility.

 Hiring an Experienced Brookdale Senior Living Injury Attorney

 Proving that neglect or abuse occurred to a loved one in a nursing facility is an essential component of the legal process.
 However, there are fixed timelines for filing a nursing home negligence lawsuit.
 All necessary paperwork must be filed before the state statute of limitations expires.

 If your loved one is the victim of sexual abuse, was injured, or died through wrongful death while residing in a Brookdale nursing facility, the Rosenfeld Injury Lawyers LLC law firm can help.
 With our years of experience, we will conduct a thorough investigation to determine what parties are at fault for your loved one's damages.